Lawrenceville Hit and Run Accident Lawyer

 • Third-parties: Some hit-and-run cases involve other vehicles or other third parties, including property owners, who contribute to liability.

 • Uninsured motorist coverage: This type of insurance is added to certain policies so an attorney can review your coverage for clauses that protect you against uninsured motorists.
-It is in your best interest as a driver to carry this type of insurance whether or not it comes with your standard policy.
+It is in your interest as a driver to carry this type of insurance whether or not it comes with your standard policy.

 • Collision coverage: This type of policy will cover vehicle damage but cannot be extended to other expenses like medical bills or lost wages.